avwede/Parallel-Assignment-3/README.md

 Design and implement a solution using 8 threads that will offer a solution for this task.
 Assume that the temperature readings are taken every 1 minute.
 In your solution, simulate the operation of the temperature reading sensor by generating a random number from -100F to 70F at every reading.
 In your report, discuss the efficiency, correctness, and progress guarantee of your program.

 ## Evaluation of solution efficiency: Pros vs. Cons
+For problem 1, the program takes on average ~2400 ms to run on my local machine.
+For problem 2, the program takes on average ~ to run on my local machine.

 ## How to Run Problem 1:
 To compile the program, run this command in a terminal in the appropriate directory.